Brian Dooreck MD

 Here are some takeaways on this from a public health point of view.

 Your lactose intolerance does not need to control you.
-By keeping a healthy and balanced diet, you can prevent symptoms and distress.
+You can prevent symptoms and distress by keeping a healthy and balanced diet.

 Personally